Does it look like Christmas?

 Add in the bell peppers and when they have softened to your liking, pour the entire contents of the pan out into the plate that the veggies had been on.

-Then add the venison or beef, sans liquid, into the pan.
+Then drizzle a little more oil and add the venison or beef, sans liquid, into the pan.
 When the meat has a nice char, add the rest of the marinade into the pan and let it thicken a bit.
 It's OK if the bottom of the pan gets a little sticky, just scrap it up with a wooden spoon.

 Add the veggies and noodles back into the pan and toss to make sure the sauce is evenly distributed.